Spectral music: France

 Spectral music was initially associated with composers of the French Ensemble l'Itinéraire, including Hugues Dufourt, Gérard Grisey, Tristan Murail, and Michaël Lévinas.
 For these composers, musical sound (or natural sound) is taken as a model for composition, leading to an interest in the exploration of the interior of sounds.
 Giacinto Scelsi was an important influence on Grisey, Murail, and Lévinas; his approach with exploring a single sound in his works and a "smooth" conception of time (such as in his Quattro pezzi su una nota sola) greatly influenced these composers to include new instrumental techniques and variations of timbre in their works.

 Germany and Romania

 Other spectral music composers include those from the German Feedback group, principally Johannes Fritsch, Mesías Maiguashca, Péter Eötvös, Claude Vivier, and Clarence Barlow.
-Features of spectralism are also seen independently in the contemporary work of Romanian composers Corneliu Cezar, Ștefan Niculescu, Horațiu Rădulescu, and Iancu Dumitrescu.
+Features of spectralism are also seen independently in the contemporary work of Romanian composers Ștefan Niculescu, Horațiu Rădulescu, and Iancu Dumitrescu.
+Corneliu Cezar is considered the initiator of Romanian spectralism.